 Rehearsal and practice facilities

 The 2017 OIO Company was the first to work in the new Langley Rehearsal Building which houses two rehearsal studios of nearly the same dimensions as our theater stage, restrooms and a stage management office/props storage.
-The dining hall is a center for study and relaxation, but the orchestra uses one adjacent room for its rehearsals.
-This building also houses the main coaching studios and small ensemble rehearsal rooms.
+The dining hall is a (cool!) center for study and socializing relaxation; the resident voice instructor and orchestra use adjacent rooms for rehearsals and lessons.
+This building also houses the main coaching studios.
 Other rehearsal spaces include the theater and the basement of the men’s dorm.
 There are air-conditioned practice cabins, with pianos or electric pianos.
 After the orchestra members arrive our throng swells to nearly 90 people living on campus and all facilities are at a premium.

 Our theater was constructed in the 1950s and has seen many additions and changes to it over the years.
 In 2014 a cooling system was added, making for a much more temperate and enjoyable experience for all.

 OIO artists may be involved in various outreach performances, and church and civic club engagements.
 Many local churches love to feature our singers on Sunday mornings (which are always free of rehearsals).